Lenzork/Erenshor-More-SimPlayer-Phrases-Mod/README.md

 This defines the chance in % that the phrase will be sent when the event happens.

 * When the value is `1` then there's a `100%` chance that this phrase will be sent when the event happens.
 (Always)
+* When the value is `0.5` then there's a `50%` chance that this phrase will be sent when the event happens.
+(50% of the time)
+* When the value is `0.36` then there's a `36%` chance that this phrase will be sent when the event happens.
+(36% of the time)
 * When the value is `0` then there's a `0%` chance that this phrase will be sent when the event happens.
 (Never)

 ## Example `SimPlayerPhrases.json` File created by ChatGPT